Going South to North

 Owing to its early success as the end of the line for the Union Pacific railroad coming up from Idaho and Utah starting in 1908, visitors to Yellowstone came via rail through West by the thousands.
 By the 1960s, the rail line was all but defunct, but due to America's new found love of the automobile, West Yellowstone and Hwy 191 experienced a re-birth.
 Today, hotels, cabins, lodges, attractions and shops of all kinds line the streets of this quiet town, providing a fun and enjoyable homebase for Yellowstone visitors the world over.
-Local's tip: for nice cabins and great fishing advice, seek out Glenn Bell at the Faithful Street Inn.
+Local's tip: for nice cabins, seek out the Faithful Street Inn.

 Following Hwy 191 north, you climb out of the Hebgen Lake valley and follow Grayling Creek through Yellowstone Park until the road's plateau leaves the Grayling drainage and begins following the very headwaters of the Gallatin River.
 The Gallatin - named after Thomas Jefferson's Secretary of Treasury, Albert Gallatin in 1803 by the Lewis & Clark explorers - is one of the three rivers to eventually form the headwaters of the Missouri River, explored and charted by Lewis & Clark during the Corps of Discovery in 1803-05.
 Of all the scenic drives in the Rockies framed by a wild flowing river, this is one to be cherished and appreciated.